Let's talk foundation!

 How do I apply my stage foundation?

-After you have cleansing and moisturized your face, line your face with the JAM's Perfection Stix Foundation.
-The stick provides very easy application!
-Just line your cheeks with 3 strokes, your chin and nose with 1 stroke, and your forehead with 2-3 strokes.
+After you have cleansed and moisturized, line your face with the JAM's Perfection Stix Foundation.
+Make 3 long strokes on your cheeks, 1 stroke on you your chin/nose, and 2-4 strokes on your forehead.
 If you want higher coverage, add an extra stroke or 2!
 Then, using dabbing motions, blend in with your foundation brush or makeup sponge.